Bartapapa/legend/docs/pages/base-rules.md

 You can short rest pretty much everywhere, although you have to <b>eat</b> something.
 This takes 10 minutes.
 You heal 1d6+1 HP, and 1 Fatigue.

-You can only long rest if you're in a sheltered, warm and dry place, and you <b>eat</b> some food.
+You can only long rest if you're in a sheltered, warm and safe place, and you <b>eat</b> some food.
+Areas where monsters live are never safe.
 This takes 8 hours.
 You heal all lost HP, as well as all Fatigue.

 You can only take a full rest in complete security, on a bed in town.
 It heals all your HP and Fatigue.
 It takes <b>a week</b>, although you don't need to be only in bed during this time.
 A week's worth of lodging and food usually costs generally costs a d6 treasure.
 Certain buildings in towns, known as <b>Havens</b>, can also heal your ability damage during this time.
 By default, you heal 1d6+1 ability damage of any ability you choose.
 Some Havens offer more efficient services, in exchange for treasure.